MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 ## Get insights about the Microsoft Fabric data in your tenant

-The pages of the insights report provide visuals that help lead you to actionable insights about how to improve the governance and security posture of your organization's data estate.
+The Purview hub report provides visuals that lead you to actionable insights about how to improve the governance and security posture of your organization's data estate.
+The pages of the report are briefly described in the following table.
+For help with using the report, select the **Take a tour button** on the overview page, or select the help button you see at the bottom of the navigation pane when you select one of the other pages.

 | Page                   | Description                                                                    |
 |:-----------------------|:-------------------------------------------------------------------------------|